simonbinyamin/opensource-dotnet/README.md

 ##### Dangling

 ```
-docker images --filter dangling=true #lists all images that are dangling and has no pointer to it
+docker images --filter dangling=true //lists all images that are dangling and has no pointer to it
-docker rmi `docker images --filter dangling=true -q` #Removes all those images.
+docker rmi `docker images --filter dangling=true -q` //Removes all those images.
 ```

 ##### gloabl run in linux with spec sdk